Frontier Internet Review June 2026

 Does Frontier require a contract?

-This approach lets us reward the stronger fiber-led product without pretending that Frontier is equally premium at every address or under every offer condition.
+This approach lets us reward the stronger fiber-led product without pretending that Frontier is equally premium at every address, under every offer condition, or during every stage of the Verizon ownership transition.

 JUSTIN WILSON